omega8cc/boa/README.txt

 ### For complete installation instructions see docs/INSTALL.txt
 ### For the upgrade instructions see docs/UPGRADE.txt
 ### For recipe on local working install see docs/HINTS.txt
-### For how-to on using Multicore Solr Tomcat see docs/SOLR.txt
+### For how-to on using MultiCore Solr Tomcat see docs/SOLR.txt
 ###
 ###--------------------------------------------------------------###